Nihsad/social-network-api/README.md

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, please fork the repository and submit a pull request.

+## Credit
+Thanks to Sara Hines for help on the set-up, including controllers, models and routes.

 ## Walkthrough Video
 * [Link to Walkthrough Video](https://drive.google.com/file/d/1Gy1BtG41HaLd9ZfnHIm6ns1uKzbr3YMx/view?usp=sharing)